Take a Hike! Best Trails Near Ohio State Park Lodges

 Hikers, rejoice!
 With 83 state parks, 20 state forests, and an abundance of nature preserves and protected wildlife areas, the state of Ohio offers a bounty to those interested in exploring on foot.
 These natural resources are perhaps the greatest treasures surrounding the Ohio State Park Lodges.

-Located in five distinct geographical regions of the state, these lodges are tucked away in scenic parks and offer outstanding hiking opportunities.
-They include Maumee Bay State Park in northwest Ohio, Deer Creek State Park in central Ohio; Salt Fork State Park in eastern Ohio; Mohican State Park in north central Ohio, and Punderson Manor State Park in northeast Ohio.
+Located in four distinct geographical regions of the state, these lodges are tucked away in scenic parks and offer outstanding hiking opportunities.
+They include Deer Creek State Park in central Ohio; Salt Fork State Park in eastern Ohio; Mohican State Park in north central Ohio, and Punderson Manor State Park in northeast Ohio.

 Regardless of your skill level, exploring the state parks on the hiking trails just steps from your lodge room or cabin as a home base is an ideal way to experience Ohio’s great outdoors.